-While insurance companies clearly have the right to request background information that might be contained in a credit report, criminal background check and similar information, Universal failed to investigate such information in applications for coverage until after the insured filed a claim following a fire, storm or other peril.
+While insurance companies clearly have the right to request background information that might be contained in a credit report, criminal background check and similar information, Universal failed to investigate such information in applications for coverage until after the insured filed a claim following a fire, water damage, storm or other loss.
 By the time the claim was actually filed, many policyholders had faithfully been making premium payments for years with an understanding they had been issued homeowner insurance coverage.
-The insurance company only investigated the so-called discrepancies or omissions in the application after the insurer sought to have the insurance company cover a loss.
+The insurance company only investigated the so-called discrepancies or omissions in the application after the insured sought to have the insurance company cover a loss.

 Because insurance companies essentially provide no product or services to consumers in exchange for premiums until a claim is made, these types of practices are extremely unfair for consumers.
 The insurance company can essentially collect premium payments indefinitely even though the carrier will ultimately deny any claim under the policy based on the inadvertent non-disclosure of a debt on a credit report.
 Because this information is readily available to the insurance company prior to deciding whether to provide coverage and calculate an appropriate premium based on the level of risk, insurance companies that engage in this form of unethical practice essentially provide nothing for the premiums collected.

-The proposed law will also require insurance companies to provide homeowners with a one-page bill of rights when the insured files a claim.
+The new law will also require insurance companies to provide homeowners with a one-page bill of rights when the insured files a claim.
 This resource will provide policyholders with information about their right and responsibilities when filing a claim.